 - See your doctor if you’re worried about your physical health – don’t wait until things gets worse.

-- Over 50 per cent of the carers who completed our survey have asthma themselves.
+- Over 50% of the carers who completed our survey have asthma themselves.
 If you have asthma, do what you can to stay as well as possible.
 The stress or physical impact of caring for someone can take a toll on your asthma, so let your doctor or asthma nurse know that you’re a carer.

 - Ask your GP if you need a flu vaccination to help you stay well – it’s usually given every year between the beginning of October and early November.

 - Depression, stress and anxiety are all common among carers.
 Don’t suffer in silence – talk to friends and family about how you’re feeling.
 Ask your doctor about treatment options.

 - If you’re caring full-time for someone who has severe asthma, it might be easy to become isolated.
 Try to see, or at least stay in touch with by phone or on social media, your friends and family as often you can.
 And some people find it useful to connect with other carers to talk about experiences and share tips.
 Carers UK, Carers Trust, and Asthma UK all have online forums where people can support each other.

 - If the person you’re caring for has recently had an asthma attack and you had to call 999, don’t underestimate the effect it might have on you as well.
 Give yourself time to recover and get extra rest afterwards.

 - While friends and family may want to help out, they might not know how or feel embarrassed to offer, so ask people to help with specific tasks.